Michigan: Pain and Symptom Management for Nurses

 2. What are the key differences between each type of pain?

-3. How would you classify a patient's pain, thinking of an example you have experienced outside of this Michigan: Pain and Symptom Management course?
+3. How would you classify a patient’s pain, considering an example you have experienced outside of this Michigan: Pain and Symptom Management course?

 Chronic Pain vs Acute Pain

-Acute pain is that which is short-term and self-limiting.
+Acute pain is short-term and self-limiting.
 The timeframe of acute pain is based on the expected healing process of the injurious event and may be up to six months.
 Chronic pain lasts beyond the expected period of healing or is recurrent.

-Acute pain can usually be attributed by a defined contributing factor or event, such as appendicitis or a broken bone.
-Chronic pain can be related to a myriad of causes or the etiology may be unknown (6).
+Acute pain can usually be attributed to a defined contributing factor or event, such as appendicitis or a broken bone.
+Chronic pain can be related to many causes, or its etiology may be unknown (6).

 In clinical settings, pain lasting more than three months is typically used to define the transition from acute to chronic.
-As such, chronic pain must be treated and managed differently than acute pain.
+Chronic pain must be treated and managed differently than acute pain.

 Ask yourself...